This track prepares nurse practitioners to care for individuals across the life span who have mental health disorders.

 - Online courses

-- Minimum of 7 weekend immersions on-campus in Spokane, WA.
-The average is 2 per year.
+- Minimum of 7 on-campus immersions.
+The average is 1 per semester from your 5th - 12th semesters.
 Students participate in the Culminating Objective Structured Clinical Evaluations or OSCEs

 - Faculty will make site visits each semester to evaluate students in their practicum settings